 Throughout the store, stylized photographs feature the history of Bucknell and Lewisburg.

 "Great care has been taken to ensure the atmosphere reflects pride in Bucknell, Lewisburg and the Central Susquehanna Valley, and to create the warm ambience and relaxing environment that have made Barnes & Noble stores successful across the country," bookstore Director Vicki Benion said.

-Many of the building's architectural elements were carefully restored by hand, including much of the brickwork, woodwork, and steel casement and wood double-hung windows.
+Restored by hand Many of the building's architectural elements were carefully restored by hand, including much of the brickwork, woodwork, and steel casement and wood double-hung windows.

 Several other features of the original Dreisbach's building were preserved and are on display, including an ornate black steel safe, which workers discovered inside an interior wall.
 The safe contained bank records and the building's architectural blueprints.